 It’s okay to move things around for your photos, and as long you don’t do anything drastic, you can always put things back into place.
 Never leave a location worse than you found it!

 The second photo we took was one of the more difficult of the day.
 At first, we wanted a picture of Thomas in the frozen food section through the frosted door to the cooler.
-However, the timing and the angles of the photo proved creating this image impossible.
+However, the timing and the angles of the photo proved taking this image impossible.
 There was either too much frost on the door or not enough.
 We settled for this pose and placement, in front of the colorful tubs of ice cream.

 Tip #4: Take photos that set up cute Instagram captions.
 With this photo, Thomas is using her phone as a prop so that the caption can be something cute, such as “When ice cream calls!”
 Don’t forget emojis and hashtags to make the entire post sweeter than a sundae.